maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

         attribution: '&copy; <a href="https://www.openstreetmap.org/copyright">OpenStreetMap</a> contributors'
     }).addTo(map);
     ```
 1. This is standard for any new Leaflet map.
 The first block creates a new instance of Leaflet.map, on the HTML element with the id `map` and then Initializes it with some basic location data for latitude, longitude, and zoom.
-The next section Initializes a new tile map layer as the basemap and adds it to our map with `.addTo(map)`.
+The next section initializes a new tile map layer as the basemap and adds it to our map with `.addTo(map)`.
 If it is bit confusing that there are three things here named `map`, you can change some of them around.
 For the most part, once this is set up, you will only be using the map created by `let map =`, so it might not be an issue.
 1. Saving and reloading your page shows a nice header and a shiny Leaflet map.
 Congratulations!
 1. If you don't like the basemap, pick another one from the [Leaflet Providers Demo](https://leaflet-extras.github.io/leaflet-providers/preview/).
 Note that some of these require an API key.
 1. Let's commit and push this to heroku to see our lovely map in action: